Being a Hermit is Not a Bad Thing!

-Since we’ve discussed some coping suggestions about being a hermit and ways to adapt in social settings…I thought it might be a good idea to explore ways to confirm that you are a loner and that is totally cool with you.
-Here are a few observations that indicate you are indeed very okay, totally functional, and a healthy hermit who lives life well and on your own terms.
+Since we’ve discussed some coping suggestions about being a hermit and ways to adapt in social settings…I thought it might be a good idea to explore the ways of healthy hermits.
+So here are ways to confirm that you are a loner and that is totally cool with you.
+Here are a few observations that indicate you’re okay, totally functional, and a healthy hermit who lives life on your own terms.

-I’ll Stand by You: To quote the song by the Pretenders, you know you’re a well-rounded recluse if you are still available to help your loved ones in need.
-I’ve been a self-confessed hermit all my life…but if a friend or family member is in need, then the gates of hell wouldn’t keep me from coming to their aid.
+To quote the song by the Pretenders, you know you’re a well-rounded recluse if you are still available to help your loved ones in need.
+I’ve been a self-confessed hermit all my life.
+But if a friend or family member is in need, then the gates of hell wouldn’t keep me from coming to their aid.
 If you feel (and have proven on many occasions) that you are always there when your presence is really needed, then you should know you’re totally cool.
 I’m not talking if you’re being summoned to satisfy guilt trips…I’m talking a genuine needs, like consoling a friend after a breakup, or lifting your brother-in-law’s spirits when he’s feeling blue, or even bigger life events such as injury or death.
-The ability to show up when you are genuinely needed is a sign that you are well-adjusted, and have a sense of compassion….which by the way, native hermits have loads of, and this is often overlooked by others.
+The ability to show up when you are genuinely needed is a sign that you are well-adjusted.
+It proves you have a sense of compassion….which by the way, native hermits have loads of, and this is often overlooked by others.

-Be Fruitful and Multiply: Some people need to gather around a water cooler or simmer in a think tank with others in order to drum up ideas or get productive at work.
-If, however, you get your best work done while alone this is totally copacetic.
-In my experience, the best and most productive chapters in my life have been when I had the freedom to lock myself away for days and weeks on end while working on creative writing, thinking, pondering, or making artful things.
-In fact, this website is the product of my isolation…it would have never existed had I not embraced my solo, ascetic tendencies.
+Some people need to gather around to get results.
+There’s nothing wrong with loitering around a water cooler or simmer in a think tank with others in order to drum up ideas or get productive at work.
+However, you get your best work done while alone this is totally copacetic.
+In my experience, the most productive chapters in my life are when I have freedom to lock myself away for days.
+I seem to thrive when I have weeks on end to work on creative writing, thinking, pondering, or making artful things.
+In fact, this website is the product of my isolation.
+It would have never existed had I not embraced my solo, ascetic tendencies.

-Self Awareness and Time Management: If your status as a recluse were unhealthy, then you would have a complete lack of self-awareness, utterly out of touch with time, and definitely out of touch with everything in general.
-As a highly functioning and healthy hermit, you are not only very self-aware, you are also very comfortable with inner reflection, thinking about deep philosophical topics, etc. As a well-adjusted solo artist, you likely place a high value on your time and are unwilling to waste it.
+If your status as a recluse were unhealthy, then you would have a complete lack of self-awareness.
+You may be utterly out of touch with time, and definitely out of touch with everything in general.
+Alternatively, as a highly functioning and healthy hermit, you are very self-aware.
+You are also very comfortable with inner reflection, thinking about deep philosophical topics, etc. As a well-adjusted solo artist, you likely place a high value on your time and are unwilling to waste it.
 All of this boils down to the old adage, “temet nosce” which is a Latin phrase meaning “know thyself.”
 As a reasonable, sensible loner, you know yourself well and respect the resources you have at hand such as time, creativity, and perception.

-The Greatest Love of All: Whitney Houston had a good point with this song, and as a healthy, happy hermit, you can probably dig the concept of self-love.
+Whitney Houston had a good point with this song.
+And as a healthy, happy hermit, you can probably dig the concept of self-love.
 Not only do you enjoy spending time by yourself, but you think you’re stellar company!
 I’m not talking narcissism here…you just like the company you keep, and it happens to be you!
 I say kudos and rock on to that!

 Closing Thoughts About Being a Hermit

 Otherwise, if you’re still able to manage well in the world (or manage even better when you have solitude) then you’re definitely not broken.
 It’s not easy being reclusive.
-Although the pandemic gave us all a taste of it…so maybe we isolated-types might get a little slack and understanding about our social (or anti-social) preferences.
-The only person you need to answer to at the end of the day is you, so live your life in a way that honors the unique, creative being you are…even if that means taking solace in solitude.
+True, the pandemic gave us all a taste of hermit life.
+So maybe we isolated-types might get a little slack and understanding about our social (or anti-social) preferences.
+The only person you need to answer to at the end of the day is you.
+So live your life in a way that honors the unique, creative being you are. -Even if that means taking solace in solitude.

 © Copyrighted.
 All Rights Reserved.